 Adam Elsheimer – The Stoning of St Stephen, 1603 (detail)

-So anyway; when, in Purcell’s 1688 opera Dido and Aeneas, the dying Queen of Carthage sings Nahum Tate’s beautiful words, “Remember me, but forget my fate”, she is articulating something that was then becoming, and to some extent remains a kind of ideal.
-Caught in a pincer movement between the Reformation, which, in its determination to reduce the clutter and distance between human beings and their God, had eliminated much of the rich mythology of religion, and the dawning of what would become the age of reason, which sought to cast off the shadow of crude medieval brutality and superstition, death, once an unavoidable and largely accepted part of daily life, had become something akin to what it is today; acceptable in fiction and entertainment, but preferably out of sight, out of mind as far as is possible.
-But although the impulse to distance oneself from the more viscerally negative aspects of life is understandable, it’s almost the opposite of the way that people for a couple of centuries related to saints.
-Saints, of course remained and to some extent still remain celebrated.
-But still, they found themselves playing a gradually diminishing role in Western European society.
-Interestingly though, while Christianity lost much of its cast of characters and stories through the ages, what it never lost in the Reformation – quite the opposite in fact – is that key idea which saints lives so often embodied: misery now, rewards later.
-And it was this, despite the apparent opposition of the two ideologies, which made Christianity and all of the Abrahamic religions, such successful facilitators, or carriers (in the pharmaceutical sense) of capitalism.
-But, while saints faded from the vital figures of the middle ages into the more modest position they retain today, they remained venerated, if not worshipped, even in the Protestant faith, and still played a vital role in Catholic countries.
-That being so, plenty of the somewhat harrowing and graphic art generated in their names in earlier years survives; and rightly so.
+So anyway; when, in Purcell’s 1688 opera Dido and Aeneas, the dying Queen of Carthage sings Nahum Tate’s beautiful words, “Remember me, but forget my fate”, she is articulating something that was then becoming, and to some extent remains a kind of ideal as humanity tried, perhaps pointlessly, to distance itself from death.
+Caught in a pincer movement between the Reformation, which had eliminated much of the rich mythology of religion in its determination to reduce the clutter and distance between human beings and their God, and the dawning of what would become the age of reason, which sought to cast off the shadow of crude medieval brutality and superstition, death, once an unavoidable and largely accepted part of daily life, had become something akin to what it is today.
+That is, entirely acceptable – even celebrated, in fiction and entertainment, in real life it’s preferably kept out of sight and out of mind as far as is possible.
+But although the impulse to distance oneself from the more viscerally negative aspects of life is understandable, it’s almost the opposite of the way that people, for a couple of centuries at least, related to saints.

 detail of St Sebastian being clubbed to death by Master WB (probably Wolfgang Beurer, c.1500)

-Unusually though, Beurer’s series takes the story past the Christ-like recovery of Sebastian and through to his eventual death, after he journeyed to see the Emperor Diocletian and scold him about his sinful life.
+Unusually though, Beurer’s cycle of paintings takes the story past the Christ-like recovery of Sebastian and through to his eventual death, after he journeyed to see the Emperor Diocletian and scold him about his sinful life.
 This time, the young saint was clubbed to death and didn’t recover.
 This is a very different death from the ceremonial, iconic execution by arrows.
 There’s a sense of solemnity, of procedural, if dubious, legality that affords the victim of a firing squad a kind of Christ-like dignity – in paintings at least.
 There’s no way to make a clubbing to death look dignified though, and Beurer/Master WB doesn’t try.
-Instead he shows the by now pitifully uncomposed figure of the saint being beset by three cheerfully brutish soldiers with beautifully painted metal clubs.
+Instead he shows the by now pitifully uncomposed figure of the saint being beset by three cheerfully brutish soldiers with beautifully painted lead clubs.

 Hendrik Ter Brugghen -St Sebastian tended by St Irene, 1625